 - Chance of metal taste

 - Can break or freeze in low temperatures

 - Harder to replace, especially indoors

 - Must be connected with the use of soldering

 As you can see, there are many advantages to both PEX and Copper.
 It is safest to check with a local expert that knows what type of piping is best for your situation, as well as one who understands the government standards in your region.

-When cost and time is the issue, then PEX is a great choice, as it is much easier to install.
+When cost and time are the issues, then PEX is a great choice, as it is much easier to install.
 Copper has a longer lifespan, but if you are not knowledgeable about its installation, it is not an excellent choice.
 It is also more expensive and takes much longer to install.